TREASURIES-Yields mixed as soft spots in jobs data spur Fed pivot hopes

 Regardless of some mitigating data, Price said "the Fed is going to have to go higher than people currently expect, even though those expectations have risen."

-The timing of an eventual Fed pivot remains uncertain, said Steven Ricchiuto, U.S. chief economist at Mizuho Securities USA.
-The market has repeatedly bet the past six months on a policy reversal only to be disappointed by stubbornly high inflation and tight labor market conditions, he cautioned.
+The timing of an eventual Fed pivot remains uncertain.
+The market has repeatedly bet the past six months on a policy reversal only to be disappointed by stubbornly high inflation and tight labor market conditions, said Steven Ricchiuto, U.S. chief economist at Mizuho Securities USA.

 "Household employment hasn't been rising all year and there is a bit of divergence between what's happening in the household sector and what's happening in the payrolls sector," he added.

-Yields on shorter-dated notes fell, while those on longer-dated notes and bonds remained higher.
+Yields on shorter-dated notes fell, while those on longer-dated Treasuries remained higher.

-The yield on 10-year notes US10YT=RRrose 4.7 basis points to 4.171%, while the two-year US2YT=RR yield, which typically moves in step with interest rate expectations, was down 3 basis points at 4.671%.

-The yield spread between two- and 10-year notes US2US10=RR, a recession harbinger when the spread inverts and turns negative, was at -50.4 basis points, having briefly touched -71.8 basis points when the jobs report was released.
+The yield spread between two- and 10-year notes US2US10=RR, a recession harbinger when the spread inverts and turns negative, narrowed and was at -49.6 basis points, having briefly touched -71.8 basis points when the jobs report was released.

-The 10-year TIPS breakeven rate US10YTIP=RR was last at 2.457%, indicating the market sees inflation averaging close to 2.5% a year for the next decade.
+The 10-year TIPS breakeven rate US10YTIP=RR was last at 2.478%, indicating the market sees inflation averaging almost 2.5% a year for the next decade.

 Price